 Martin Ince is a journalist with a broad base of experience in science, technology, education, policy, the environment and other fields.

-Martin is President of the Association of British Science Writers and a member of the National Union of Journalists.
+Martin is Past President of the Association of British Science Writers and a member of the National Union of Journalists.
 He was finance director of the World Conference of Science Journalists in 2009 and was a member of the former finance committee of the World Federation of Science Journalists.

 He was on the staff of the Times Higher Education Supplement from 1989 to 2002, successively as science correspondent, news editor and deputy editor.
 In 1994 he launched the paper on the World Wide Web.